 In addition to the hydration advice is that you need to avoid things that dehydrate you further, and one of those things is alcohol.
 Plan for celebrations after your elopement so you can feel your best during it!

-It can be tempting to pack in as much adventure and as many locations as possible into your elopement day – that’s absolutely a mistake, especially when you are dealing with a higher altitude than normal.
+It can be tempting to pack in as much adventure and as many locations as possible into your elopement day – that’s a mistake, especially when you are dealing with a higher altitude than normal.

 Give yourself plenty of time to hike slowly, take breaks, and to just pause and enjoy the beautiful scenery around you.